 Experience the unique flavors of place - from right here in the Pacific Northwest to half-way around the world.

-Do you look forward to tamales from the farmers market or food truck, but wish you knew how to make them at home?
-Tamale-making will be demystified in this fun, hands-on class.
-Devra will teach you an easy method for preparing this festive, versatile dish, along with a repertoire of homemade salsas to liven up your meal.
-We’ll make Tamales with two different fillings — Spicy Black Beans and Roasted Vegetables — and we’ll top them with Pico de Gallo, Roasted Tomato Salsa and Roasted Serrano Hot Sauce.
+Do you look forward to tamales from the farmers market or food truck but wish you knew how to make them at home?
+Learn how to prepare them yourself in this informative hands-on class.
+Devra will teach you an easy method for this festive, versatile dish, along with a repertoire of homemade salsas to liven up your meal.
+We’ll make Tamales with two different fillings — Spinach and Pumpkin Seeds, and Roasted Vegetables — and we’ll top them with Pico de Gallo, Roasted Tomato Salsa and Roasted Serrano Hot Sauce.
 Vegetarian; no dairy or eggs.